 Gunman threatens Rio Blanco deputy

-Craig — Criminal charges are pending against a 21-year-old Meeker man who was arrested Thursday after he allegedly pointed a loaded assault rifle at a deputy’s head, the Rio Blanco County Sheriff’s Office reported.
+A 21-year-old Meeker man was arrested today after he allegedly pointed a loaded assault rifle at a deputy’s head, the Rio Blanco County Sheriff’s Office reported.

-Charles Allen Seals was arrested on charges of first-degree assault on a police officer, menacing, violation of bail bonds conditions, contributing to the delinquency of a minor and reckless endangerment.
+Charles Allen Seals, 21, was arrested on charges of first-degree assault on a police officer, menacing, violating of a bail bonds conditions, contributing to the delinquency of a minor and reckless endangerment.

-The charges stem from a bizarre and potentially dangerous incident that began just after midnight 11 miles east of Meeker, on Rio Blanco Road 57, also known as Miller Creek.
+The charges stem from a bizarre incident that began just after midnight 11 miles east of Meeker, on Rio Blanco Road 57, also known as Miller Creek.

 The Rio Blanco County Communications Center received a report at 12:02 a.m. of multiple gunshots being fired from a vehicle heading southbound on RBR 57.
 The female reporting the gunfire told authorities she believed passengers of a pickup truck were shooting at livestock, the Sheriff’s Office reported.

 A deputy made contact with a white Dodge truck driven by 22-year-old Meeker man Tyler James Tafoya.
-Two passengers were in the front seat of the vehicle, Kassandra Rieke, 20, also of Meeker, and a 17-year-old male.
+Two passengers were in the front seat of the vehicle, Kassandra Rieke, 20, also of Meeker, and a 17-year-old male juvenile.